Progressive agriculture groups rally for land access, climate-smart policies in farm bill - NewsBreak

 “Too often farmers are handed directives from — maybe well intentioned — institutions, but they’re out of touch,” she said.
 “Farmers know how to find cheap, effective and adaptable solutions to our climate crisis, let them and help them.”

-The post Progressive agriculture groups rally for land access, climate-smart policies in farm bill appeared first on Oregon Capital Chronicle .
+The post Progressive agriculture groups rally for land access, climate-smart policies in farm bill appeared first on Idaho Capital Sun .

 Comments / 0